1austrartsua1/projSplitFit/docs/examples.rst

 * ``BackwardLBFGS``: approximate backward/proximal step computed by a limited-memory Broyden-Fletcher-Goldfarb-Shanno (LBFGS) solver.

-To select a loss processor, you create the desired class above, call its the constructor with the any desired parameters, and then pass the resulting object into ``addData`` as the ``process`` argument.
+To select a loss processor, you call the constructor of the desired class with any desired parameters, and then pass the resulting object into ``addData`` as the ``process`` argument.
 For example, to use ``BackwardLBFGS`` with its default parameters on the :math:`\ell_{1.5}^{1.5}` loss, you would use the code fragment ::